Model Platform

 Model deployments are ideal when you want to:

-To deploy models to scaling groups, register them with a Docker image reference instead of local model files or Python model objects.
+To deploy models to scaling groups, register them with a container image instead of local model files or Python model objects.
+You can either provide a chalkcompute.Image object and let Chalk build the image for you, or reference a pre-built Docker image directly.

 from chalk.client import ChalkClient